 All requests received will be scored, and then ranked.
 Funding will be allocated to the most urgent/at-risk locations first, until all funding has been expended.
 Due to limited funding, it is unlikely that all locations will receive funding.

-The following projects were selected as our top 2 priorities for last year, but were not selected:
+The following projects were selected as our top 2 priorities for last year, and were approved in the second round of city reviews:

 1. Madison Road/Oakley Square